Mission and Vision

 Act for Justice

 Antioch College is known through the efforts of its students and graduates, for offering education that prepares and inspires people to embrace and lead socially responsible acts of change.

 Horace Mann, first president of Antioch College, was an abolitionist and educational visionary.
 He was father of Antioch College and of the American public school.
 We celebrate his role in leading the College and for providing generations of Antiochians with the ethical direction to win victories for humanity.

 In the spirit of Horace Mann, Antioch College believes a healthy democratic society requires institutions that act as catalysts for change and laboratories for invention.
 This is a role that Antioch College has played throughout its history; the effort to restore it is among the most significant and compelling opportunities in higher education today.

-In the 20th century, Antioch College redefined liberal arts education by initiating an entrepreneurial and experiential curriculum through the development of its hallmark cooperative work program.
-Many of the now-common elements of today’s liberal arts education – self-designed majors, study abroad, interdisciplinary study, and portfolio evaluation – had an early start at Antioch College.
+In the 20th century, Antioch College redefined liberal arts education by initiating an entrepreneurial and experiential curriculum through the development of its hallmark cooperative work program, the first undergraduate program of its kind.
+Many of the now-common elements of today’s liberal arts education—self-designed majors, study abroad, interdisciplinary study, and portfolio evaluation—had an early start at Antioch College.
 The College was also among the first to make a commitment to community governance and the authentic participation of students in institutional decision-making.

 Alumni of Antioch College from all walks of life who have made enormous impacts in their communities and in the world are a testament to the impact to the unique capacity of its educational model.
 The late Loren Pope, former education editor of The New York Times and author of Colleges That Change Lives, wrote, “Antioch is in a class by itself.
 There is no college or university in the country that makes a more profound difference in a young person’s life, or that creates more effective adults.
 None of the Ivies, big or small, can match Antioch’s ability to produce outstanding thinkers and doers.”